tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 - Some new Items need to be added (or maybe existing items can be improved ?)
   - An ice pick that is needed to get up a slippery stairway or to stop on an icy way (without the item you cannot stop or change your movement anymore) (in Niflheim)
   - A rope tool (or "grapping hook" / "hookshot") (like in the old legend of zeldas) could be used in Muspelheim to cross lava rivers
+	- The hookshot could also be in combination with the rope, to connect to things that would be out of reach otherwise
   - A compas, that can be used to find a path in an area where the lantern isn't enough to light up the path (in Helheim)
     - Could also be used to show the direction to the nearest Triforce piece (if any is present on the map)
 - Use something like ForceFields (see boss fight of level 1) in a puzzle, where a projectile weapon of the player has to be redirected (pushed by the force field) to hit a target